-Since the onset of our travels we’ve celebrate each occasion separately dining at two distinct locations.
-This year with our attempt at cutting back, we’ll only celebrate dining in one restaurant, having chosen Willie Smith’s after a recent visit.
+Since the onset of our travels, we’ve celebrated each occasion separately dining at two distinct locations.
+However, this year, with our attempt at cutting back, we’ll only celebrate dining in one restaurant, having chosen Willie Smith’s after a recent visit.
 Please click here if you missed our story and photos.

 |What was I thinking when I took this lopsided photo of our hard boiled egg stuffed, bacon wrapped low carb meatloaf (made with grass fed beef)?|

 After the upcoming dinner at Willie Smith’s, we’ll be sharing food photos, the menu options and pricing for our evening out.
-Please check back on Saturday, February 18th (the 17th for those on the opposite side of the International Dateline).
+So please check back on Saturday, February 18th (the 17th for those on the opposite side of the International Dateline).

 Had we not been cutting back to this degree (my idea, not Tom’s.
 I’m the budget police) with the upcoming final payment due in November for the pricey Antarctic cruise (see the cost and details of this outrageously expensive expedition at this link), we may have chosen to dine out more frequently.

 When we booked this cruise there was no doubt it would crimp our budget but we were willing to stretch ourselves for this once-in-a-lifetime experience.
 It’s one of those special events we decided to accomplish while we were still young enough to partake of all of the activities off the ship on the Zodiac boats.